dashengge/pet-biometrics/README.md

 bash train.sh
 ```

 We train our model through three stage.
 Stage1 train the original dataset with 224 resolution by different losses , backbone and batchsize.
 Stage2 finetune the trainset with 384 resolution which is  inspired by **[kaggle-landmark-2021-1st-place](https://github.com/ChristofHenkel/kaggle-landmark-2021-1st-place)**.
 Stage3 finetune the model with trainset and validation set which is assigned with pseudo labels.
+The training process takes approximately 64 hours.

 ## Conclusion